 - Park City Salt Lake City service would generate very substantial ridership increases. - Either of the County Route alternatives would provide substantial improvements in ridership and service efficiency/effectiveness over the current plan serving the Snyderville Basin.
-Alternative A provides greater ridership by providing higher frequency along the SR 224, while Alternative B provides service to additional areas (the segment of Highland Drive east of Old Ranch Road as well as to Summit Park). - Circulator services in both Kimball and in The Canyons would be moderately effective at current development levels (though additional development would improve the effectiveness of these services). - Extension of winter service until Midnight would be effective. - A Canyons Circulator/Express route would be an overall improvement over the existing Canyons route plan, particularly in periods with low demand between Canyons and the outlying portions of Park City. - A Kamas Commuter route (also serving Oakley and Hideout) would be an effective service in winter. - Heber City commuter service in winter would be very effective. - Service between Coalville and Park City/Snyderville Basin would not be effective.
+Alternative A provides greater ridership by providing higher frequency along the SR 224, while Alternative B provides service to additional areas (the segment of Highland Drive east of Old Ranch Road as well as to Summit Park). - Circulator services in both Kimball and in The Canyons would be moderately effective at current development levels (though additional development would improve the effectiveness of these services). - Extension of winter service until Midnight would be effective. - A Canyons Circulator/Express route would be an overall improvement over the existing Canyons route plan, particularly in periods with low demand between Canyons and the outlying portions of Park City.
+While the Canyons Direct SR 224 alternative would also increase ridership and efficiency over the current Canyons route plan, the Circulator/Express option would serve approximately 8,000 additional passenger-trips per year (largely due to the better frequency of service to Park City). - A Kamas Commuter route (also serving Oakley and Hideout) would be an effective service in winter. - Heber City commuter service in winter would be very effective. - Service between Coalville and Park City/Snyderville Basin would not be effective.

-This page is left intentionally blank.
+This page left intentionally blank.